himpan1998/Order-Management-System/README.md

   SQL Injection Attacks.

 # Thunder Client Collection:
-  # For API TESTING:
 -  I have used Thunder Client as API Testing  Tool in Development Enviroment.
 - Thunder Client is a extension avaliable in VsCode Editor for API Testing.
+# For API TESTING:
 - Import 'thunder-collection_order-management.json' file
 - (which is available in this main folder) to your postman to get the documentation of all the endpoints with sample success and error responses.

-# how much time you spent:
+# Time Spent To Complete The Task:
 - I have included almost all the requirements mentioned.
 It took 3.5 hours to implement all features including testing.